nwg/racket-wiki/SoC-Ideas-2016.md

 ---

-### Better Syntax Analysis for DrRacket ###
-* Summary: DrRacket comes with a built-in online syntax analysis tool called "Check Syntax."
-  This tool macro expands the user's program in the background and reports syntactic errors (e.g., a program with parse errors or with misuses of forms like `if` or `cond`) as they come up.
-  This project aims to augment Check Syntax with more diagnostic information such as warning the user about unused definitions, missing `provide` declarations, or calling a function with the wrong number of arguments.
-This will require the use of some simple static analyses.
-* Expected results: An expanded Check Syntax in DrRacket that will report more diagnostic information.
-* Requirements: functional programming, GUI programming, knowledge of static analysis would help.
-* Difficulty: beginner to intermediate, depending on how much analysis is done.
-* Possible mentors: Robby Findler
-* Other: John Clement's [No-Brainer](http://planet.racket-lang.org/display.ss?package=no-brainer.plt&owner=clements) tool may be a good starting point.

----

 ### Collaborative editing in DrRacket ###
 * Summary: Build a DrRacket plug-in to enable real-time collaborative editing of a source file.
 Possibly with fine-grained logging.